- Legislation and Guidelines

 1. Clear Indication of Regulatory Guidelines and Interpretation in Advance

 - The FSA's Supervision Guidelines are made publicly available, which include inspection and supervisory perspectives and workflow of administrative actions.

 - In the so-called No Action Letter system, when private companies are about to launch new businesses, dealings in concrete terms, we receive and respond to inquiries about whether such concrete activities are subject to unfavorable dispositions.

 - Moreover, to complement the No Action Letter system which deals with the legality of individual cases, we have introduced ''written inquiry procedures for general legal interpretation,'' allowing for inquiries about general and abstract legal interpretation.

-(note 1) As of March 31, 2019, the FSA's No Action Letter system have received 64 requests since its introduction in July 2001.
-Among them, seven requests concern the Securities and Exchange Act (currently the Financial Instruments and Exchange Act) and the cabinet orders for the enforcement of the Act. (note 2) Additional elements of ''written inquiry procedures for general legal interpretation,'' when compared to the No Action Letter system, include the following:
+(note 1) As of March 31, 2023, the FSA's No Action Letter system have received 68 requests since its introduction in July 2001. (note 2) Additional elements of ''written inquiry procedures for general legal interpretation,'' when compared to the No Action Letter system, include the following:

 - enabling inquiries about general and abstract legal interpretations besides inquiries about individual cases.